fdchevalier/Old-World-SmSULT-OR-variation/README.md

 * [v5 *S. mansoni* genome annotation](ftp://ftp.sanger.ac.uk/pub/pathogens/Schistosoma/mansoni/Archive/S.mansoni/genome/Gene_models/ARCHIVE/v5.19.05.11.chado.raw.gff) (default location set in scripts: `$HOME/data/sm_Gene_table/v5.07.08.12.chado.raw.gff`)

 Other dependencies are specified in the readme file of each section.

+## Notes

+The data used in this work is available in three BioProjects:
+* PRJNA439266
+* PRJNA560069
+* PRJNA560070

+Eight samples were added to BioProject PRJNA560070 in 07/2021.
+To reproduce the results published, make sure to use only BioSamples SAMN12500292 to SAMN12500375 from this BioProject.